 – What is the theme of the plot?

 As with category selection, the keyword phrases should always accurately reflect the content of the book.

 Need Help Determining the Best Categories and Key Words For Your Book?

-My company, Boost a Book, offers an Amazon.com category and keywords evaluation service for only $59.
+My company, Boost a Book, offers an Amazon.com category and keywords evaluation service.
 If you’re interested in an evaluation of your book’s presence on Amazon, you can contact me directly to discuss your needs.
 I’d love to help!

 Take Away Points…

 + Don’t be cute with book titles.
 Use standard English only (assuming, of course, the target audience is English).